Failed Driving Test

 This would be an example of a driver fault.
 Applying a signal would have helped the oncoming vehicle, however, no other road users were hampered or inconvenienced by your actions.

-Serious faults, also known as major faults, are errors that are potentially dangerous.
+Serious faults, also known as major faults, are potentially dangerous errors.
 For a fault to be considered serious, it must have the potential to endanger your vehicle, other road users or property.
 A fault is recorded as serious when it has the potential to endanger any of the above, without actually causing any danger.
 You will fail your driving test if you make a single serious fault.

 Your driving examiner has asked you to take the next left.
 On the approach you check your centre and left mirror, apply a signal and brake just before you reach your point of turn.
 There’s a following vehicle roughly 5 or 6 car lengths behind you.